cloudhotspot/fusion-docker/README.md

 A Vagrant virtual machine for running a Docker development environment on Mac OS X.

-The virtual machine is based upon the [phusion/ubuntu-14.04-amd64](https://vagrantcloud.com/phusion/boxes/ubuntu-14.04-amd64) Vagrant box.
+The virtual machine is based upon the <a href="https://vagrantcloud.com/phusion/boxes/ubuntu-14.04-amd64" target="_blank">phusion/ubuntu-14.04-amd64</a> Vagrant box.

 ## Introduction

-Running Docker on OS X typically means running [boot2docker](http://boot2docker.io), or more recently [Docker machine](https://docs.docker.com/machine/).
+Running Docker on OS X typically means running <a href="http://boot2docker.io" target="_blank">boot2docker</a>, or more recently <a href="https://docs.docker.com/machine/" target="_blank">Docker machine</a>.

 Although these tools are great for getting up and running quickly, if you want to run a Docker development environment, you need to consider how you can share files from your development workspace with your Docker containers.